-Whether your woodworking workload has increased or you’re simply fed up of sanding your projects by hand there is a clear solution and we’re here with the answer.
-So if you want to find the best random orbital sanders of 2021, you’ve come to the right place.
-Today we’re exploring the best sanders you’ll find for every budget and for every experience level.
+Whether your woodworking workload has increased or you’re simply fed up of sanding your projects by hand there is a clear power tool solution and we’re here with the answer.
+So if you want to find the best random orbital sanders of 2022, you’ve come to the right place.
+Today we’re exploring the best random orbit sander you’ll find for every budget and for every experience level.
 Random orbital sanders are an amazing tool that can save you time, energy and frustration so we’re digging into everything that you need to know in order to make the best purchase for your workshop and specific needs.
 Let’s dive in!

 The porter cable orbital sander is the ideal for quick sanding on small to medium projects.
 Great for DIY-ers looking to cut back on sanding work, this tool will get the job done in no time and you won’t have to worry about cords or outlets as it’s entirely battery powered.